Garden City Hotel: Third building

+Current building

 Developer Myron Nelkin eventually purchased the land and built the fourth Garden City Hotel, which opened on May 20, 1983.
 Nelkin died in 2007 and the Nelkin family sold the hotel on September 20, 2012 to Morris Moinian of The Fortuna Realty Group.
 The property underwent a $35 million renovation in 2014.

+The current hotel building contains 269 guest rooms – including 16 suites.
+It also features approximately 30000 sqft of event space, a private club on the top floor, and five restaurants.

 The Garden City Hotel is a member of Preferred Hotels and Resorts Worldwide.

 Famous guests

-The hotel has hosted many world leaders and celebrities, including John F. Kennedy, Margaret Thatcher, Hillary Clinton, George H. W. Bush, Prince Khalid of Saudi Arabia, and Irish Taoiseach Garret FitzGerald.
+The hotel has hosted many world leaders and celebrities, including John F. Kennedy, Margaret Thatcher, Hillary Clinton, George H. W. Bush, Prince Khalid of Saudi Arabia, Charles Lindbergh, and Irish Taoiseach Garret FitzGerald.